redox-os/website/content/faq.en.md

 ## I have a low-end computer, would Redox work on it?

-A computer processor is the most complex machine of the world, even the most old processors are powerful for some tasks, it depends on the task.
+A computer processor is the most complex machine of the world: even the oldest processors are powerful for some tasks but not for others.

-The main problem with old computers is the amount of RAM available (they were sold in a epoch where RAM chips were expensive) and lack of SSE/AVX extensions (programs use them to speed up the algorithms), thus some modern programs may not work or require a lot of RAM to perform complex tasks.
+The main problem with old computers is the amount of RAM available (they were sold in a era where RAM chips were expensive) and the lack of SSE/AVX extensions (programs use them to speed up the algorithms).
+Because of this some modern programs may not work or require a lot of RAM to perform complex tasks.

-Redox will work normally (if the processor architecture is supported by the system) but you will need to test each program.
+Redox itself will work normally if the processor architecture is supported by the system, but the performance per program may vary.

 ## Which virtual machines does Redox have integration with?